innovation-options/innovation-options/content/articles/How to Calculate an Innovation Option/how-to-calculate-an-innovation-option.md

 Next, we need to determine a Spot value $S_0$.
 Normally we’d use the stock quote for the underlying instrument as the spot, but obviously there is no such quote available for innovation projects.
 However, we do know that if the option were exercised it would receive the Strike as cash.
 Further, if we then immediately returned that cash upon exercise, the ultimate return would be zero since there will be no other opportunities to create any additional value.
 Thus, for our option we are able to approximate the Spot by making it equivalent to the Strike, or $S_0 = K$.

 Next, we must determine $\Delta{t}$, which itself is comprised of the total time $T$ and number of iterations $i$.
-To determine $T$, simply guage the duration of the research period and set it to that period in years.
+To determine $T$, simply gauge the duration of the research period and set it to that period in years.
 The number of iterations $i$ can be arbitrary, but in an innovation context should correspond roughly to the number of trials expected during the research period $T$.
 This makes the time period the duration divided by the iterations, or $\Delta{t}={i}/{T}$.
 For example, a one year option that expected to release trial products quarterly would have a $T$ of $1$ and an $i$ of $4$, resulting in a $\Delta{t}$ of $.25$.

 Finally, we consider the $\sigma$.
-As with the Spot, we'd normally use stock quotes over time to determine the volatilty of the underlying instrument; no such quotes are available for our innovation projects.
+As with the Spot, we'd normally use stock quotes over time to determine the volatility of the underlying instrument; no such quotes are available for our innovation projects.
 However, we do have an analogue in the form of post-money valuations for ventures in similar industries.
 For example, if we were to aggregate the various Series A investments in Artificial Intelligence we would arrive at an implied volatility that can serve as a reasonable approximation for the actual $\sigma$ for an innovation project focused on AI.
 Given that Series A investments have natural bounds both in terms of amount and valuation that tend to cluster to a central mean, the resulting $\sigma$ tends to reflect their corresponding industries with remarkable precision.
-Whether or not this is mathmatical proof of the fabled "herd mentality" of venture capitalists I leave for others to decide...
+Whether or not this is mathematical proof of the fabled "herd mentality" of venture capitalists I leave for others to decide...

 I've calculated the $\sigma$ for various investment areas that you can use in  your own innovation options, which I keep updated and you can find here.
 Alternatively, firms with a history of investing in innovation projects can use their own internal valuation benchmarks for greater relevance and precision.
 Simply find previously funded projects similar in scope and concept to the idea being considered, and use their original business plan valuations to create the boundary range.
 Note that you should consider all projects that were approved and funded -- not solely the ones that were successful -- to provide the complete picture of the value these ideas command within the firm.